bekk/bekk-christmas/post/react/getting-started-with-tracking-and-measuring-in-your-react-project.md

 Here we’ve also introduced severity level, which can be used to filter tracking in Application Insights to display what needs our immediate attention.

-By using the React plugin for the Application Insights Javascript SDK, you can also automatically track a number of events without explicitly telling it to do so.
-A very useful feature is automatically tracking page views and user navigation route.
+Instead of doing all of this manuaally, you can also automatically track a number of events without explicitly telling it to do so.
+A very useful feature is automatically tracking page views and user navigation routes.
 Another very convenient feature is auto collecting errors and communication.

 ```
 const throwError = () => {